JohannesSeikowsky/book_downloader/readme.md

 #### 2. Ensure dependencies

---- run pip install internetarchive
+--- pip install internetarchive

---- run pip install gutenberg
+--- pip install gutenberg

 #### 3. Use code

-- cd book_downloader
+- cd /book_downloader

-- open main.py in text editor of your choice
+- open main.py in a text editor

-- at
+- scroll to bottom of file, adjust example functions to download book.

-- run file | python
+- python main.py (running programme)
-(using python2)

-The book will be downloaded directly into the /book_downloader directory that you're in.
+##### The book will be downloaded directly into the /book_downloader directory that you're in.

 ### Getting identifiers of books: